maros/Zway-Rain/README.md

 * the standard OpenWeather module
 * the WeatherUndergound module from https://github.com/maros/Zway-WeatherUnderground
 * the ForecastIO module from https://github.com/maros/Zway-ForecastIO
+* the WeatherAlert module from https://github.com/maros/Zway-WeatherAlert for rain-related severe weather conditions

 If one of the sources detects rain, then the rain sensor will be triggered.
 Untriggering after rain stops may have an optional timeout period.